normanfeltz/raspberry-pi-kiosk/readme.md

 sudo apt-get update
 sudo apt-get upgrade
 ```
 Now we install the tools we need to perfectly show the webpage.
-The next command will install chromium (browser), x11 server utils and unclutter (to hide the cursor from the screen)
+The next command will install x11 server utils, unclutter (to hide the cursor from the screen) and xscreensaver for disable screen saver

 ```
 sudo apt-get install x11-xserver-utils unclutter xscreensaver